GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ## Passport setup

+Passport can either be included in a new Gluu installation, or added to an existing deployment.

+### During Gluu installation
+For new Gluu Server deployments, simply opt-in during setup to include Passport.

+### Post Gluu installation
-Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
-After installation, Passport can be added to an existing Gluu Server installation by performing the following actions (requires Internet access):
+Alternatively, Passport can be added to an existing Gluu Server deployment by performing the following actions (requires Internet access):

 1. Log in to the Gluu Server chroot